0x6a69616e/kpsdk-solver/README.md

   const page = await solver.create(context, page => {
-    // completely optional; access the page instance before the solver uses it console.log(page.url()); // should return about:blank or smthn });
+    // optional, page callback; access the page instance before the solver uses it console.log(page.url()); // should return about:blank or smthn });